 You'll spend the night in one of the Eastfjord's charming towns.

 Today, there is a wealth to see.
-You will head to Dimmuborgir, for example, often nicknamed 'the Dark Fortress' due to the scale, colour and formation of the lava rock here.
+For example, you will head to Dimmuborgir, often nicknamed 'the Dark Fortress' due to the lava rock's scale, color, and formation here.

-You will also see the geothermal area of Námaskarð pass, with its dramatic hot springs and fumaroles.
-The Lake Mývatn itself is also beautiful, and unique due to the unusual basalt formations that rise from the water.
+You will also see the geothermal area of Namaskard pass, with its dramatic hot springs and fumaroles.
+Lake Myvatn itself is also beautiful and unique due to the unusual basalt formations that rise from the water.

-You will be driven to the town of Akureyri.
-On your way there, you will make a stop at the beautiful Goðafoss waterfall.
+You will then be driven to the town of Akureyri, and on your way there, you will make a stop at the beautiful Godafoss waterfall.

-Goðafoss translates to 'Waterfall of the Gods' and its name comes from the year 1000AD when Iceland was officially Christianised.
-In a show of fealty to the Church, the local lawspeaker cast pagan idols into the falls as a symbolic gesture.
-Goðafoss is an impressive natural feature which cascades 12-metres into the frothing and swirling river below.
-There are several different vantage spots for you to take pictures and your guide will be on hand in case you need any advice.
+Godafoss translates to 'Waterfall of the Gods'.
+Its name came from 1000AD when Iceland was officially Christianized.
+In a show of fealty to the Church, the local law speaker cast pagan idols into the falls as a symbolic gesture.
+Godafoss is an impressive natural feature that cascades 39-foot (12-meter) into the frothing and swirling river below.
+There are several different vantage spots for you to take pictures of, and your guide will be on hand in case you need any advice.

 You will spend the night in Akureyri.